mhdirkse/docker4ibis/README.md

 configurations.MyConfig.classLoaderType=DirectoryClassLoader
 ```

 In the **tests** folder you can place your Larva test scenarios.
-If you do not have any extra configurations or any Larva test scenarios you should give an empty string to the properties Ibis_Config and Ibis_Tests respectively.
+If you do not have any extra configurations or any Larva test scenarios you can give an empty string to the properties ibis_config and ibis_tests respectively.
-It is also possible not to give a properties text file, in this case default values will be used when starting the IAF docker image.
+It is also possible not to give a docker4ibis.properties file, in this case default values will be used when starting the IAF docker image.

-In the text file called project_directory you can give the path to the directory containing your Ibis projects.
-Just change the value to the path you want.
-This project directory should contain one directory for every Ibis you have.
+The docker4ibis directory from github also contains a file called docker4ibis.properties.
+In this file you can give the path to the directory containing your Ibis configurations.
+Just change the value of the projects_directory property to the path you want.
+This projects directory should contain one directory for every Ibis you have.
 The name of these directories should be the same as their corresponding Ibis.
+The value of the instance.name property will be the same as the name of the directory containing the Ibis, so make sure the directory has the correct name.

 ## Building the IAF image